 - 1 cup sour cream

 - Boil the potatoes until soft.
-Then mash with the butter, milk and garlic.
+Then mash with the cream and garlic.
 Add the salt and pepper, to taste.

-- Bake at 350F for 40 min, until the cheese is browning.
+- Bake the lasagna at 350F for 40 min, until the cheese is browning.

 Keywords: simple, easy, gluten free, vegetarian, egg-free, wheat free, party food, comfort food, winter, fall